Bright Star Books

 Authors: Learning Point Associates, commissioned by Reading is Fundamental (2010)

-This report presents the results of a comprehensive literature search of over 11,000 reports and 108 of the most relevant academic studies, concluding that book lending and ownership programs have positive behavioral, educational, and psychological outcomes for children.
+This report concludes that book lending and ownership programs have positive behavioral, educational, and psychological outcomes for children.

 How Reading Books Fosters Language Development around the World